 The good news is that Plarium loves treating Raid: Shadow Legends players with plenty of special promotional events.
 These usually revolve around boosts to the amount of in-game currency you can earn after battles, or improving the odds of pulling the rarest Champions through the summon mechanic.

-There's currently a Halloween-themed special event ongoing, which focuses on players' raiding setups.
-As per instructions on the Raid: Shadow Legends Twitter, you have to submit a picture of your spooky-themed gaming setup.
-Ten winners will be selected, and they'll get a healthy dose of Tomes and Gems to enjoy.
-The competition is live now and runs until October 31, so enter while you can!
+Back in 2021, there was a Halloween-themed special event, which focused on players' raiding setups.
+As per instructions on the Raid: Shadow Legends Twitter, you had to submit a picture of your spooky-themed gaming setup.
+Ten winners were selected, receiving a healthy dose of Tomes and Gems to enjoy.
+The competition ran until October 31, so be sure to look out for a new special event soon!